jilljenn/tryalgo.org/toolbox/index.md

 }
 ```

-If your compiler flags contain (i.e. the "args" of your tasks.json config file in VSCode/Codium):
+If you naively compile it, you may just get a random number displayed in your terminal.

+If you click the gear after Ctrl+B, you can customize the compiler flags in `tasks.json`.
+Add the following `args` from [AddressSanitizer](https://github.com/google/sanitizers/wiki/addresssanitizer):

                 "-fsanitize=address",
                 "-fsanitize=undefined",
                 "-std=c++20",

+You can also add other flags from the [official SWERC command](https://swerc.eu/2024/environment/) (notably the extra `-Wall -Wextra`):

+    g++ -x c++ -Wall -Wextra -g -O2 -std=gnu++20 -static -pipe A.cpp -o A

 Then you should have some nice error message:

     bad.cpp:7:16: runtime error: index 6 out of bounds for type 'int [5]'
     bad.cpp:7:16: runtime error: load of address 0x7fffffffd5d8 with insufficient space for an object of type 'int'

+## Compile using clang (notably on Mac)

+{: .note }
+Unfortunately, AddressSanitizer does not work on Apple Silicon Macs.
+But clang may give you nice messages anyway.

+If we use clangd instead, the code above will raise the following warning:

+    /usr/bin/clang -std=gnu++14 -fcolor-diagnostics -fansi-escape-codes -g /Users/jj/code/icpc/test.cpp -o /Users/jj/code/icpc/test
+    /Users/jj/code/icpc/test.cpp:6:13: warning: array index 6 is past the end of the array (that has type 'int[5]') [-Warray-bounds]
+        6 |     cout << t[6] << endl;
+          |             ^ ~
+    /Users/jj/code/icpc/test.cpp:5:5: note: array 't' declared here
+        5 |     int t[5];
+          |     ^
+    1 warning generated.

+It's also possible to download gcc on Homebrew, like `g++-15`, but you won't have AddressSanitizer anyway.

-## Tests
+## Execute tests

-Pour exécuter un fichier de tests :
+To execute one file of testcases:

     ./A < A.in

-Pour exécuter un [tas de fichiers de tests](https://bitbucket.org/jilljenn/acm/src) :
+To execute several files of testcases and redirect output:

-    for x in *in; do ./A < $x; done
+    for x in *in; do ./A < $x > $x.out; done
-    cat *out  # Pour comparer

-You may want to check cph [competitive programming helper](https://codeforces.com/blog/entry/116939).
-There are browser extensions to import the testcases in VSCode or other IDEs.
+    diff A.out A.in.out  # For example, or diff -y to display side by side

+## Competitive Programming Helper

+- In VSCode, install the VSCode extension **cph** [competitive programming helper](https://codeforces.com/blog/entry/116939).
+- Download the browser extension **Competitive Companion** on [Chrome](https://chromewebstore.google.com/detail/competitive-companion/cjnmckjndlpiamhfimnnjmnckgghkjbl) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/competitive-companion/).
+- When you are on some problem statement on Kattis, click the **+** of the browser extension.
+- Go back to VSCode and choose your language (`cpp`) to create a new file and import the testcases from Kattis to VSCode.

+## Notebooks

-I am impressed by [the notebook of KTH](https://github.com/kth-competitive-programming/kactl) which is tested, like any notebook should be.
+[The 25-page notebook from KTH](https://github.com/kth-competitive-programming/kactl) is stress-tested, like any notebook should be.

-If you want to troll, you should learn about [policy-based data structures](https://codeforces.com/blog/entry/11080).
+In particular, you can check its entry about [policy-based data structures](https://codeforces.com/blog/entry/11080).

-## Graphviz
+# Visualization with Graphviz

 Pour visualiser un graphe, la syntaxe est la suivante :